jtsextonMITRE/nccoe-tls-visibility/CONVENTIONS.md

 2. Create a branch based off the branch you are planning to merge into.
 3. Commit and push your changes to your branch.
 4. Create a pull request to merge your branch into the branch you branched off of.
+5. Typically, it is best to write something along the lines of "Closes #XX" or "Addresses #XX", but replace XX with the issue number you were creating the branch to address.
-5. Ensure that your pull request is only touching files you intended to change.
+6. Ensure that your pull request is only touching files you intended to change.
-6. Assign someone to review your pull request.
+7. Assign someone to review your pull request.
+8. If you are not merging into main, it is a good idea to also link your issue under the Development section on your pull request. ,

 # Reviewing others' Pull Requests